-Last updated: Mar, 2014
+Last updated: Jun, 2014

 Location:India lies to the north of the equator in Southern Asia.

 Latitude:8° 4' to 37° 6' north

 Longitude:68° 7' to 97° 25' east

-Neighbouring Countries:India share political borders with Pakistan and Afghanistan on the West while Bangladesh and Myanmar stand adjacent on the Eastern borders.
-The northern boundary comprises the Sinkiang province of China, Tibet, Nepal and Bhutan.
+Neighbouring Countries:India share political borders with Pakistan and Afghanistan on the west while Bangladesh and Myanmar stand adjacent on the eastern borders.
+The northern boundary comprises the Xinjiang province (formerly Sinkiang) of China, Tibet, Nepal and Bhutan.
 Sri Lanka is another neighbouring country which is separated by a narrow channel of sea formed by the Palk Strait and the Gulf of Mannar.

 Area: India measures 3, 214 km from north to south and 2, 933 km from east to west with a total land area of 3,287,263 sq km.

 Natural Resources: Coal (fourth-largest reserves in the world), iron ore, chromite, natural gas, magnesite, manganese ore, apatite, phosphorite, steatite, mica, bauxite, petroleum, titanium ore, limestone, arable land, dolomite, baryte, kaolin, gypsum, fluorite